ktchu/STEAM-Garden/continuing-studies/Abbott-Understanding_Analysis/Chapter-1.5-Exercises.md

 #### 1.5.6.b.

 __Problem__.
-Given an example of an uncountable collection of disjoint open intervals, or arcgue that no such collection exists.
+Given an example of an uncountable collection of disjoint open intervals, or argue that no such collection exists.

 __Solution__.
 TODO